gardener/landscaper/docs/tutorials/01-create-simple-blueprint.md

 This tutorial describes the basics of developing Blueprints.
 It covers the whole manual workflow from writing the Blueprint together with a Component Descriptor and storing them in a remote OCI repository.

-For this tutorial, we are going to use the [NGINX ingress controller](https://github.com/kubernetes/ingress-nginx/tree/master/charts/ingress-nginx) as the example application which will get deployed via its upstream helm chart.
+For this tutorial, we are going to use the [NGINX ingress controller](https://github.com/kubernetes/ingress-nginx/tree/master/charts/ingress-nginx) as the example application which will get deployed via its helm chart.

 ## Structure